-Alaa Arsheed is a talented Syrian musician who, after the war broke out in 2011, fled to Lebanon with the dream of playing in Europe.
-The Italian cultural organization Fabrica got to know his story through a tweet by Alessandro Gassmann, who had met him while he was filming a documentary about refugees in Lebanon and Syria on behalf of UNHCR.
-Thanks to that coincidence, Alaa was granted a music scholarship by Fabrica, which hosted him at its centre for a few months.
-In the meantime he holded regular jamming sessions over Skype with some of his family members, who are also musicians.
-During that period, an eight-track album titled Sham (Damascus in Aramaic), inspired by his personal story and musical journey, was produced due to a collaboration with the musician Isaac de Martin.
+When the war broke out in 2011, Alaa Arsheed, a talented Syrian musician, fled to Lebanon with the dream of performing in Europe.
+The Italian cultural organisation Fabrica became aware of him when reading a tweet sent by Alessandro Gassmann.
+Gassman had met Alaa Arshed while filming a UNHCR sponsored documentary about refugees in Lebanon and Syria.
+Thanks to this lucky coincidence, Alaa was granted a music scholarship by Fabrica, and lived at the centre in Treviso for several months.
+During that time, he continued jamming regularly with his musical family members via Skype.
+He produced an eight-track album titled Sham (Damascus in Aramaic), in collaboration with the musician Isaac de Martin, inspired by his personal story and musical journey.

-Playing the violin takes Arsheed back to his memories of his home city, Sweida, in southern Syria.
-In 2006, his father founded an art space and library called Alpha, where artworks were exhibited monthly and young musicians used to gather, listen and play music.
-During the uprisings that spread across the Arab world in 2011, Alpha was forcibly closed by police and Arsheed’s father was jailed for a month.
-At that point, Arsheed and his sisters realized that it was no longer safe for them to remain in Syria.
+Playing the violin takes Arsheed back to memories of his home city, Sweida, in southern Syria.
+In 2006, his father founded an art space and library called ‘Alpha’, where young musicians used to come together to listen and play music.
+During the uprisings which spread across the Arab world in 2011, ‘Alpha’ was forcibly closed by police and Arsheed’s father was jailed for a month.
+At that point, Arsheed and his sisters realised that it was no longer safe to remain in Syria.

-During the recording sessions –July 2015– of the album Sham at Fabrica, in the Italian province of Treviso, Alaa Arsheed (violin) met with Isaac de Martin (guitar), musician and producer as well as founder and member of the Adovabadan Jazz Band.
-This is a well established band from Treviso that since 2005 spreads the hot jazz and swing in Italy and Europe, appearing in remarkable jazz festivals and clubs.
+In July 2015, during the recording sessions of the album Sham at Fabrica, in the Italian province of Treviso, Alaa Arsheed (violin) met Isaac de Martin (guitar).
+Isaac is not only a musician and producer but also the founder and member of the Adovabadan Jazz Band.
+The band from Treviso is already well established and has been spreading ‘hot Jazz’ and ‘Swing’ throughout Italy and Europe, appearing at numerous Jazz festivals and clubs.

-Jazz has been always a music that clashes different genres and culture.
-Mani Forti is a music journey among barriers, that encourage the dialogue between the musical background of Syria and Italy.
+Jazz is a type of music that clashes between different musical genres and cultures.
+Mani Forti is a music journey traveling across barriers encouraging a dialogue between the musical backgrounds of Syria and Italy.